cetic/fadi/examples/influxDB2-nifi/README.md

 This section explains why adaptations are needed to make run InfluxDB (version 2.X) with NiFi.

-### Problem with existing InfluxDB connectors
+### Problem with existing InfluxDB processors

 [NiFi](https://nifi.apache.org) already embeds [processors](https://nifi.apache.org/docs.html) to query and insert data (e.g. 'ExecuteInfluxDBQuery').
-Currently, those processors run with a version 1.X of [InfluxDB](https://www.influxdata.com)
+Currently, those processors support version 1.X of [InfluxDB](https://www.influxdata.com)
-Using those embedded connectors will raise authentification error if they are used with InfluxDB version 2.X.
+Using those embedded processors will raise authentification error if they are used with InfluxDB version 2.X:

 ```
 influxdb.error.message